timraay/HLLLogUtilities/README.md

 # **Quickstart**

 ### **Prerequisites**
-- A Discord server you have Administrator permissions in
+- A Discord server you have Manage Server or Administrator permissions in
 - A Hell Let Loose server you know the RCON credentials of

 ### **Guide**